ryanhaining/cppitertools/README.md

 chunked
 ------

-chunked will yield subsequent chunkes of an iterable in blocks of a specified size.
+chunked will yield subsequent chunks of an iterable in blocks of a specified size.
 The final chunk may be shorter than the rest if the chunk size given does not evenly divide the length of the iterable.